- Inadequate food intake

 We will work with you to make sure you can afford treatment.
 We offer reduced rates for people with financial need.
 We can also work with your insurance company if you wish to apply for a single-case agreement.

-Yes.
-The Louisville Center for Eating Disorders is currently in-network with multiple insurers and is actively seeking additional sources of insurance coverage.
+The Louisville Center for Eating Disorders is currently in-network with multiple insurers for Intensive Outpatient Therapy and is actively seeking additional sources of insurance coverage.

 For Intensive Outpatient Care, we are currently in-network with:

 For standard outpatient treatment, your care will be considered out-of-network.
 Despite this, the cost of treatment may still be covered, at least in part, through your insurance plan’s out-of-network benefits.